alinex/node-builder/README.md

 With the `--watch` option it is possible to keep the documentation updated.

 ### Command `create`

+Create a new package from scratch.
+This will create:

+* the directory
+* init git repository
+* setup github repository
+* make initial files

+The create task needs the `--password` setting to access github through the api.
+And you may specify the `--package` setting for the npm name of the package.
+The also mandatory path will be used as the github repository name, too.

+An example call will look like:

+    > bin/make create --password xxxxxxxxx --package alinex-error ../node-error

+After that you may directly start to add your code.

+### Command `test`

+### Command `build`

 Genereate the base system out of the source code.
-This creates the `lib` folder by copiing, compiling and transforming files.
+This creates the `lib` folder by copying, compiling and transforming files.
 Everything will be done parallel.

-### Command `test`

-### Command `build`

 With the `--watch` option it is possible to keep the documentation updated.

 ### Command `push`

+With the push command you can push your newest changes to github and npm as a new version.
+The version can be set by signaling if it should be a `--major`, `--minor` or bugfix version if no switch given.

+To publish the next bugfix version only call:

+    > bin/make push ../node-error

 License